-The species has been uplisted to Near Threatened as its population has likely reduced at a rate approaching 30% over three generations (12 years) based on estimated levels of exploitation and a reduction in area of occupancy and extent of occurrence; it almost meets the requirements for listing as threatened under criteria A2cd+3cd+4cd.
-If declines are found to exceed 30% then the species would qualify for uplisting to Vulnerable.
-If there is evidence to suggest that the global population of this species is <10,000 mature individuals, and it is suffering a continuing decline of >10% in three generations (up to 100 years in the future), it would also qualify for uplisting to Vulnerable.
+The species is listed as Near Threatened as its population has likely reduced at a rate approaching 30% over three generations based on estimated levels of exploitation and a reduction in area of occupancy and extent of occurrence.
+If declines are found to exceed 30%, the species would qualify for uplisting to Vulnerable.
+If there is evidence to suggest that the global population of this species is <10,000 mature individuals, and it is suffering a continuing decline of >10% in three generations, it would also qualify for uplisting to Vulnerable.

 This species is restricted to Western Mexico from south-east Sonora to Colima and on Tres Marías Island (Collar and Boesman 2014).
 A recent study by Marín-Togo et al. (2012) found that the current distribution of the species along the Pacific coast of Mexico was 61.4% smaller than its estimated original distribution.
 The species was absent from many areas in the southern area of its range.
 However, 80% of areas where the species is now absent contained primary habitat, indicating that factors other than habitat loss may be responsible for the observed reduction in current distribution.

 The species inhabits tropical semi-deciduous to deciduous forest, riparian woodland, plantations, and secondary forest from sea level to 1,400 m (Collar and Boesman 2014).
 It feeds on fruits including small Ficus, berries and grass seeds.
 It breeds between June and July on Tres Marías Island and perhaps earlier on the mainland.